guaix-ucm/numina/doc/creation/concepts.rst

 children: not required, list of integers, defaults to empty list
     Identifications of nested observing blocks

-images: required, list of file names
+frames: required, list of file names
     List of raw images

 .. code-block:: yaml